 Gardens to visit in West Sussex

-This page Borde Hill Garden - Wakehurst Place
+This page Borde Hill Garden - West Dean Gardens

-Borde Hill bills itself as an informal country garden.
-The garden covers over 200 acres, with woodland and parkland areas as well as 17 acres of formal garden areas arranged as a series of distinct garden rooms, each with a different theme.
+Borde Hill is an informal country garden, covering over 200 acres, with woodland and parkland areas as well as 17 acres of formal garden areas arranged as a series of distinct garden rooms, each with a different theme.
 There are enjoyable lakeside and woodland walks.